PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 **Roundtable Topics as Registered Participants Suggested:**

-> Environmental and Climate Justice
+> Environmental and climate justice
 > Invite college students to share their stories
 > Burnout, mental health stigma
 > College applications
 > How can we "bring out" Chinese culture in the US, or represent Chinese culture more accurately?
-> Volunteer services
+> Why volunteer?
-> More activity in local areas
+> More activities in local areas
 > Habits that have had a positive effect on your life
 > High school time management and summer camp